Black Friday 2018 kitchen and appliance deals starting now: $40 off Instant Pot, $100 off Vitamix products and more

 - Deal terms vary, so where possible we've listed when and where to get the sale price from each retailer.

 - The deals below are verified and updated as of Wednesday, Nov.
-21 at 3 p.m.
-ET.
+21 at 7 p.m.
+PT.
 They include Best Buy, Walmart, Target, Costco, JCPenney, Kohls, Lowes, Home Depot, eBay, Newegg, Fry's, Sam's Club and Jet.
 If more deals come in, we'll include them too.

 - CNET may get a share of revenue from the sale of the products featured on this page.